MYSTRANsolver/MYSTRAN_Benchmark/README.md

    - If a 2 node spring element (CELAS1) with a stiffness of 1.0 results and force of 1.0 results in a defelection of 100000.0 (F=Kx), there's no point in verifying the example has the same answer across versions.
 Instead, it should be flagged as a bug.

-This repo is not intended to be used for performance testing.
+This repo is not intended to be used:
+ - performance testing.